Our top tips!

 Suicidal thoughts are those where you feel that you want to die.
-These thoughts can lead to you trying to harm yourself or trying to end your life.
-Anyone can feel this way at any point in their lives, and it can be caused by anything.
-It may be caused by a mental health condition, bullying, abuse or other things that may seriously affect how we feel.
+These thoughts can lead you to try to harm yourself, or try to end your life.
+Anyone can experience suicidal thoughts at any point in their lives.

-People might feel this way because they think it will make the pain they are feeling disappear, or any negative feelings.
-They may also think that committing suicide will give them some control back to their lives or would let other people around them know how they are feeling if they haven’t been able to talk about it.
+People might experience suicidal thoughts because they think suicide will make the pain they are feeling disappear.
+They may also think that committing suicide will give them some control back to their lives, or will let other people around them know how they are feeling if they haven’t been able to talk about it.

 Are suicidal thoughts serious?

-People who experience suicidal thoughts experience them in different ways.
+People who have suicidal thoughts may experience them in different ways.
 No matter how you are experiencing these thoughts, it is really important to understand that it is serious.

 People who experience suicidal thoughts often want to harm themselves, or try to do so.
 They often think that it is the only way for them to escape the pain that they are experiencing.

 It can feel like changing these feelings is impossible and there is no escape.
 However, harming yourself or intentionally trying to end your life is not the answer.
 As hopeless as it might seem, there are many ways that you can get help and feel better without needing to cause any more pain to yourself, or your loved ones.

 The impact of harming yourself or intentionally trying to end your life extends beyond you.
 There are people that care and want to help.